ostadabbas/SLP-Dataset-and-Code/README.md

 #  SLP datasets
 Simultaneously-collected multimodal Lying Pose (SLP) provide a large-scale highly diverse pose images for in-bed human pose/behavior monitoring studies.
 Multiple modalities are collected simultaneously including RGB, long wave infrared (LWIR), depth and pressure map (PM), which covers any main stream modalities that have been employed in the relevant studies, so far.
 Multiple cover conditions including uncover, cover 1 (thin cover) and cover2 (thick cover) are also included.
-For dataset details and access information, please visit [SLP page at ACLab website](https://web.northeastern.edu/ostadabbas/2019/06/27/multimodal-in-bed-pose-estimation/).
+For dataset details and access request, please visit [SLP page at ACLab website](https://web.northeastern.edu/ostadabbas/2019/06/27/multimodal-in-bed-pose-estimation/).

 ![00091-00001](imgs/00091_00001.gif)